agarwalvipin/bulkhead/docs/onboarding.md

-# Onboarding SDLC AI to an Existing Project
+# Onboarding Bulkhead to an Existing Project

-This guide explains how to integrate the SDLC AI governance framework into your existing codebase.
+This guide explains how to integrate the Bulkhead governance framework into your existing codebase.

 ## Prerequisites